Bangkok Boat Tour — Longtail Canals, River Cruises & Floating Markets

 Read the full guide → Check Availability

-Private longtail boat on a narrow Bangkok canal with the five-colour Buddha stupa of Wat Paknam visible above the treeline from $16.36
+Private longtail boat on a narrow Bangkok canal with the five-colour Buddha stupa of Wat Paknam visible above the treeline from $17.17best value

 Hidden Khlongs & Big Buddha — Private Short Longtail Boat Ride